-Today, November 09, 2020, it will be eight years since I got word that Roger Anderson had passed away at 1:47pm and what I expect will be a sad day for everyone that knew Roger.
+Today, November 09, 2021, it will be nine years since I got word that Roger Anderson had passed away at 1:47pm and what I expect will be a sad day for everyone that knew Roger.

 I remember I got the call from a friend of the family, Ing, and was told “Roger died”.
 It was a Friday.
 I was at a customer site at that moment and not sure what was going on.
 The person delivering the message was not a native English speaker, so I was hoping that I had misheard her or somehow it was a miss translation.
 (Of course, how much off could two simple words be?)
 So I rushed around my customer site telling the controller and human resources person that ‘everything was fine, but I had to go immediately to Shrewsbury to check on something.’
 On the way their I called one of my classmates, who was an attorney in Massachusetts at the time, and put him on standby in case a lawyer would be needed.